 K. Dean Larson

-Dr. Dean Larson, a former chairman of the NSS Projects Committee, is an advisor and NSS liaison to the Cislunar Explorers project.
+Dr. Dean Larson, a former member of the National Space Society Board of Directors and former chairman of the NSS Projects Committee, is an advisor and NSS liaison to the Cislunar Explorers project.
 The goals of this project are to demonstrate the use of hydrogen and oxygen, sourced from electrolyzed water, as propellant, and to demonstrate the use of a novel optical navigation system totally independent from NASA’s deep space network.
 Both of these technologies will be exclusively used to put two identical Cislunar Explorers spacecraft into lunar orbit.
 Both spacecraft are currently manifested on the next launch of the Space Launch System (SLS).

 Dr. Larson’s education includes a bachelor’s degree in astronautical engineering, two master’s degrees (physics and operations management), and a Ph.D. in particle physics.
 His professional experience includes piloting Air Force jets as well as conducting numerous studies and analyses, defining/writing system requirements, supporting system acquisitions, conducting developmental and operational testing activities, and verifying/validating software for a variety of government departments and agencies.

 As one example, he was the technical lead on a congressionally mandated study of the costs, risks, and benefits of human spaceflight.
 Working with top NASA management and several NASA centers, his group examined three reference missions: a 100-meter-deep drilling mission to Mars, an exploration mission to the Lunar South Pole, and the construction of a large space-science telescope at a Lagrange point.
 In addition to costs, risks, and benefits, the study helped determine the tasks associated with each mission that should be done by humans and those more appropriately done by robots.